univention/keycloak-extensions/docs/configuration.rst

 .. warning::

-   This app doesn't (yet) configure public facing proxies.
-To use the functionality of this app, in the case of UCS, the Apache needs to be configured to forward requests to the proxy container, instead of Keycloak directly.
+   This app doesn't configure public facing proxies.
+   To use the functionality of this app within UCS, the Apache web server must be configured to forward requests to the proxy container, instead of directly to *Keycloak*.

 When using the Keycloak App with Apache2, this means adding: